KOHO Crypto

 Keep reading for a jargon-free rundown of all things digital currency.

-You can use cryptocurrency as a form of payment, just like you would regular money, or you can trade it online to try and make a profit in the same way you do when trading stocks.
+You can use cryptocurrency as a form of payment, just like you would regular money, or you can trade it online and try to make a profit in the same way you would when trading stocks.

 Cryptocurrency is available as virtual coins or tokens that can be used for peer-to-peer transactions.